-Almost every week we will have online Activities through Zoom.
-There are 15 Activities total, 12 Group Activities, either 3-4 or 6-7 students in a group, with the use of Google Slides and Google Sheets, and 3 individual activities on BBLearn.
+Almost every week we will have an (in-person or online) Activities.
+There are 15 Activities total, 12 Group Activities, either small or large, with the use of Google Slides and Google Sheets, and 3 individual activities on BBLearn.
 Each Activity is 10 points, so total is 150 points.
 No Activity points will be dropped.

-- Attendance is automatically taken every class on Zoom.
-When in-person classes starts, you are responsible for signing-in in class.
-Missing class will affect your grade according to the policy above.
-Documented illness and institutional excuses will be accepted. - Please bring your laptop and/or calculator to in-person class as well. - I ask that you participate in-class at least once every class (ask a question, answer a question, make some intelligent, sensible sounds, etc), and I will keep track of that to make sure that everyone is participating and at the same pace.
+• Missing class will affect your grade according to the policy above.
+Documented illness and institutional excuses will be accepted.

+- Please bring your laptop and/or calculator to in-person class as well. - I ask that you participate in-class at least once every class (ask a question, answer a question, make some intelligent, sensible sounds, etc), and I will keep track of that to make sure that everyone is participating and at the same pace.